ReyGall/Stal-Out/README.md

 This project is a technical demonstration of Python-based game mechanics.
 It focuses on persistent data management, modularity, and inventory systems.
 The core logic is separated from data assets to ensure scalability and ease of maintenance.

 ## Key Features
+* **Debug Mode:** Mode can be switched in main.py default is on.
+Debug Mode allows to skip time in raid.
 * **Data Persistence:** Integration with SQLite for loot tables and player statistics.
 * **Modular Architecture:** Distinct separation between the game engine core and data processing.
 * **Save System:** Implementation of JSON-based player state serialization.